TL;DR:

 - Initial message is not sent (messages sent only when the ticker event occurs and there is an update).
 We should have the client receive some leaderboard message on connect, even if it’s somewhat stale.

-Fixed Fan Out
+Fixing Fan Out

 The previous version had a single channel for all broadcast messages to be sent, which would effectively be received by a single goroutine (client).
 This defeats the purpose of my app, for which I need every single client to receive the same message.